Nanolx/NanoDroid/README.md

   * **Yalp Store** can use system permissions to install packages, so you don't need to enable `Unknown Sources`
      * got to **Yalp Store** > Settings > Installation Method > `Using system permissions`
   * Play Store is modified to allow (in-)app-purchases with microG
+* if `com.qualcomm.location` exists it will either be
+  * pseudo-debloated (in Magisk Mode)
+  * moved to /sdcard (in System Mode)
+     * it conflicts with microG's location backend

 ### F-Droid and Applications